 Furthermore, the Direzione generale per lo studente, lo sviluppo e

 l’internazionalizzazione della formazione superiore (General Direction for students, development and higher education internationalisation) of MIUR, inside its

-Procedures for access to foreign students requesting visas for higher education courses for 2017-2018”, has invited Italian higher education institutions to «recognise cycles and periods of study conducted abroad and foreign study qualifications, with a view to entering higher education, proceeding with university studies and obtaining Italian university qualifications (Art.
+"PROCEDURES FOR ENTRY, RESIDENCY AND ENROLMENT OF INTERNATIONAL STUDENTS AND THE RESPECTIVE RECOGNITION OF QUALIFICATIONS, FOR HIGHER EDUCATION COURSES IN ITALY", has invited Italian higher education institutions to «recognise cycles and periods of study conducted abroad and foreign study qualifications, with a view to entering higher education, proceeding with university studies and obtaining Italian university qualifications (Art.
 2 Law 148/2002)» e «to make all necessary effort to introduce internal procedures and mechanisms to evaluate refugee and subsidiary protection holder qualifications, even in cases where all or part of the relative documents certifying the qualifications are missing».

 Services related to recognition of qualifications held by refugees

 service for the request of Statements of Validity (Dichiarazione di valore) for refugees and international and subsidiary protection holders.

 Diplome - produces, free of charge, “Statement of Comparability” of foreign qualifications for persons with refugee status, subsidiary or international protection holders and detainees.
-For information on this service please write to: firstname.lastname@example.org.
+To access the service kindly register on cimea.diplo-me.eu/cimea

 National Coordination for the Evaluation of Refugee Qualifications (CNVQR): an informal network of experts from the administrative sector who operate inside higher education institutions and who deal with recognition of qualifications, to share evaluation procedures, problem cases, sources of information and methodological practices in cases of evaluation of qualifications held by refugees, even in cases of little or no documentation.

 4. CIMEA started the trial phase of the

 that, through the development of an innovative procedure, allows the evaluation of qualifications held by refugees also the case of missing or partial documentation.

 international projects that focus on recognition of refugees’ qualifications: